-Why Sandwich Moms Feel Lonely When They’re Pretty Much Never Alone
+Why Sandwich Generation Caregivers Feel Lonely When They’re Pretty Much Never Alone

-Being a sandwich mom means we’re always on the go, running an errand or taking care of someone.
-There is little time to sit down and ponder the facts of life.
+Being sandwich generation caregivers means we’re always on the go, running an errand, or taking care of someone.
+There is little time to sit down or even relax.

 SanyaSM/iStock

-Even in a house full of family members, you can feel emotionally isolated because your specific needs and feelings might not be understood, recognized, validated, or prioritized.
-Your friends, colleagues, and extended family might not fully grasp the extent of the pressures you’re facing.
+Even in a house full of family members, sandwich generation caregivers can feel emotionally isolated.
+You might feel like your specific needs and feelings are not understood, recognized, validated, or prioritized.
+Your spouse or partner, close friends, colleagues, and extended family might not fully grasp the extent of the pressures you’re facing.

 As a result, this leaves you with no one to reciprocate the care and attention you give.
 This can lead to feelings of being taken for granted, furthering feelings of loneliness.